Maro Charitra

 Balachander won a Best Director at the Southern Filmfare Awards in 1979.
 Later in 1981, Balachander remade the film in Hindi as Ek Duuje Ke Liye with Kamal Haasan reprising his role.
 Saritha, the female lead, was, however, replaced by Punjabi actress Rati Agnihotri.
 The Hindi remake became a success as well.
 Both the films were listed among CNN-IBN's 100 greatest Indian films of all time in 2013.
-This film was also remade in Kannada as Love Story (2005), in Odia as Tu Mori Paeen (2009) and remade into a 2010 Telugu film with the same title.
-Maro Charitra was dubbed in Malayalam as Thirakal Ezhuthiya Kavitha (1980).
+This film was also remade in Kannada as Love Story (2005) and remade into a 2010 Telugu film with the same title.
+Maro Charitra was dubbed in Malayalam as Thirakal Ezhuthiya Kavitha.

 Plot

-The movie is about the love between a Tamil man, Balu (Kamal Haasan), and a Telugu woman, Sapna (Saritha), who are neighbors in Visakhapatnam.
+The movie is about the love between a Tamil man, Balaji a.k.a.
+Baloo, and a Telugu woman, Swapna, who are neighbors in Visakhapatnam.
 They come from totally different backgrounds and can hardly speak the other's language.
-When Balu and Sapna admit their love, there is chaos in their homes as they face an unexpected test of their love.
+When Baloo and Swapna admit their love, there is chaos in their homes as they face an unexpected test of their love.

 The movie begins with an old, ruined building near the beautiful beach of Vizag.
-The dilapidated walls of the building are covered with many names, but two names stand apart from the rest---Balu and Sapna.
+The dilapidated walls of the building are covered with many names, but two names stand apart from the rest---Baloo and Swapna.

-Balu is a happy, carefree young man who belongs to a Tamil family.
+Baloo is a happy, carefree young man who belongs to a Tamil family.
 He resigns his job after his boss scolds him and he returns to his home in Vizag.
 His orthodox Tamilian father is always at loggerheads with the Telugu-speaking neighbour family.
-The family has a beautiful daughter named Sapna, a college student.
+The family has a beautiful daughter named Swapna, a college student.

-While being followed on her way home by a creepy bookstore clerk (who'd earlier shown her a book of nude photos), Sapna sees Balu jogging and starts a one-way conversation with him.
+While being followed on her way home by a creepy bookstore clerk (who'd earlier shown her a book of nude photos), Swapna sees Baloo jogging and starts a one-way conversation with him.
 Seeing this, the bookstore clerk retreats.
-Sapna thanks Balu for pretending to be her friend, but he reveals that he doesn't understand Telugu.
-Vasu wants to make friends with her.
+Swapna thanks Baloo for pretending to be her friend, but he reveals that he doesn't understand Telugu.
+Baloo wants to make friends with her.
 He tries to meet her later pretending his motorcycle has broken down but he crashes and ends up in the hospital.
-Impressed, Sapna sends him a gift: a ceremonial mask with her name on it and asking his name.
+Impressed, Swapna sends him a gift: a ceremonial mask with her name on it and asking his name.

-Despite the nasty conflicts between their families, Vasu and Sapna fall deeply in love with each other.
+Despite the nasty conflicts between their families, Baloo and Swapna fall deeply in love with each other.
 They get to know each other, experiencing the joy and innocence of first love.
-One day, however, Sapna fairly misunderstands Balu when he forcefully kisses her and is offended and breaks up with him.
-Despite Balu's efforts to make her understand his love, Sapna ignores him and remains angry.
-A week later, Sapna finds Vasu awake all night looking at her window hoping that she would forgive him.
-Heartbroken at seeing him like that, Sapna forgives him and signals him by turning her room light off and on repeatedly.
+One day, however, Swapna fairly misunderstands Baloo when he forcefully kisses her and is offended and breaks up with him.
+Despite Baloo's efforts to make her understand his love, Swapna ignores him and remains angry.
+A week later, Swapna finds Baloo awake all night looking at her window hoping that she would forgive him.
+Heartbroken at seeing him like that, Swapna forgives him and signals him by turning her room light off and on repeatedly.